TishaJhabak1014/customer_segmentation/README.md

+# Hello and welcome!
-This is a project by My and Tisha.
+This is a small Python project on customer segmentation using the below Machine Learning methods:
+- Clustering
+- Decision Trees
+- Random Forests
+- Neural Networks
+- Support Vector Machines

+by Tisha Jhabak and My Nguyen.